JamesIves/hlds-docker/container/config/README.md

 # Configs and Plugins

+> [!WARNING]
+> Configs added here will be included in the distributed image.
+This means users must override them on startup when using a distributed version.

 If you wish to add server configurations, such as add-ons, plugins, map rotations, etc, you can add them to the `config` directory.
 The `config` directory is volume-mapped within the directory for the game for which you're starting the container.
 For example, if you're starting a container for `cstrike`, you can add things like `mapcycle.txt` or `motd.txt` here, and it would appear within the corresponding `cstrike` directory on the server.

 > [!NOTE]